bandprotocol/bandchain-docs/docs/node-validators/04-grogu-and-bothan.md

 Grogu's execution flow consists of the following steps
 1. Querying chain on current feeds, validator status and its latest submitted prices.
 2. Getting prices of required signals from Bothan.
-3. Calculating on which signals are required be updated.
+3. Calculating on which signals are required to be updated.
 4. Collect price data and store in local pending list.
 5. Pack price data and send to BandChain.